Grilled Asparagus Spears to the Heart

 - Not surprisingly there is a band named "The Horror Asparagus Stories".
 Not surprisingly, their music is horrible.

 Grilled Asparagus Recipe

 About the balsamic.
-I recommend a tradizionale or a reduction of an inexpensive balsamic as described in my article The Zen of Balsamic Vinegar.
+I recommend a reduction of an inexpensive balsamic as described in my article The Science of Balsamic Vinegar.
+Just gently boil the vinegar and reduce it by half.
 If you don't have balsamic (and just why don't you?), then use a splash of fresh lemon or lime juice.

 Optional.
 Sometimes I like to throw some macadamia nuts, cashews, or peanuts in a pan and heat them on medium high for a few minutes until they toast but don't burn, and then I sprinkle them on the asparagus just before serving.
 1/4 cup is more than enough for this recipe.

-3) Arrange on a platter when they are done so they are all pointing in the same direction.
+4) Arrange the spears on a platter so they are all pointing in the same direction.
 Let them cool for about 5 minutes.
-They do not have to be red hot when served.
-Now sprinkle with the cheese, the oil, and the vinegar.
-You can substitute lemon or lime juice for the vinegar if you wish.
+They do not have to be red hot when served, in fact they can be served at room temp.
+Now drizzle with the vinegar and top with the cheese ribbons.